 Different categories of personal data are collected:

-• banking and financial identification data (e.g. customer number, bank account number, portfolio number, credit card number, TIN (Tax Identification Number) and data relating to the products and services that you have subscribed for);
+- banking, financial and tax identification data (e.g. customer number, bank account number, portfolio number, credit card number, tax identification number, tax status and data relating to the products and services that you have subscribed for);

-• data, ratios and ratings relating to your investor/borrower profile and other data necessary for sound risk management by Spuerkeess in accordance with the law (e.g. your capacity to repay loans and solvency);
+- data, ratios and ratings relating to the investor or borrower profile and other data necessary for sound risk management by Spuerkeess in accordance with the law (e.g. loan repayment capacity, creditworthiness, photos needed to assess real estate collateral for mortgage loans, knowledge and experience of investing);

-- data collected in the course of our exchanges with you in our branches, on our websites, via our mobile apps, via our social media accounts, at meetings, during telephone calls, during chats, in emails and during interviews, or collected during user experience (UX) optimisation groups;
+- data collected in the course of our exchanges in our branches, on our websites, via our mobile apps, via our social media accounts, in meetings, during telephone calls, during chats, in emails and during interviews, or collected in user experience (UX) optimisation panels;

 - geographical location data (e.g. automated teller machines used and branches visited);